-- For operation with natural gas, no adjustment is therefore required across the entire Wobbe index range.
-The boiler can be operated within the Wobbe index range 9.5 to 15.2 kWh/m3 (34.2 to 54.7 MJ/m3). - 1.
-Check with your gas supply utility regarding the gas type and Wobbe index. - 2.
-Record the gas type in the service report.
+- Operation with natural gas therefore requires no adjustment across the entire Wobbe index range.
+The boiler can be operated within the Wobbe index range 9.5 to 15.2 kWh/m3 (34.2 to 54.7 MJ/m3). - For operation with LPG, the gas type needs to be changed on the control unit (see following chapter). - 1.
+Determine the gas type and Wobbe index by asking your local gas supply utility or LPG supplier. - 2.
+Record the gas type in the report.